ISTA-SPiDerS/Mandator-Sporades/mandator-sporades-with-workers/README.md

-This branch implements the workers with execution: workers distribute mini-mandator-blocks, and the replicas execute each command

 This repo implements an asynchronous consensus protocol and a mem-pool.

 Our protocol uses the [Mage](https://magefile.org/) build tool.
 Therefore it needs the ```mage``` command to be installed.